RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 * Does above solution use handlers appropriately?
 * Is the when clause in above solution the best approach?

-:star: Consider how you would handle a test environment with the *SECRET_NAME* of 'Red Hat (test)'.
+:star: Consider how you would handle a test environment with the *wildfly_secret_content* of 'Red Hat (test)'.

 ```
 End of lab